Even the most experienced graphic design professionals can find it intimidating to get new graphic design clients.

 Your portfolio is essentially a gateway to getting new graphic design clients.
 Don't think twice about it if you want to know how to get graphic design clients through your well-done portfolio.

-This is often an overlooked way to get graphic design clients but it is actually really effective.
-Writing articles, blogs and creating templates is a great way for potential graphic design clients to find you.
+This is often an overlooked way to get graphic design clients but it is effective.
+Writing articles, and blogs, and creating templates a great way for potential graphic design clients to find you.
 It can also really give your graphic design business a big boost in reputation.

 Being able to create engaging content about graphic design and the associated topics can solidify you as a strong web design professional.
-And if you write about specific industries you can attract these types of clients who are looking for a graphic designer just like you.
+If you write about specific industries you can attract these types of clients who are looking for a graphic designer just like you.

-Now, if you are not the greatest writer or you don't have your SEO game on point, you can hire a freelance blogger for the writing or you can work with a digital marketing agency to really get SEO results running and new graphic design clients pouring in!
+Now, if you are not the greatest writer or you don't have your SEO game on point, you can hire a freelance blogger for the writing or you can work with a digital marketing agency to know what to do with the blog content to get SEO results running and new graphic design clients pouring in!

-A digital marketing agency or growth marketing agency specializing in SEO and creating content.
+A Webflow Agency specializing in Webflow SEO and creating content.
 It may seem expensive but hiring a digital marketing agency to take on the content for you is a smart business decision.
 Especially if you have no experience in creating content, never mind engaging in SEO-driven content.